catgoose/do-the-needful.nvim/README.md

 ## Using ask tokens

 Tokens can be used in the `cmd` to prompt for input.
 Any number of tokens can be used and are defined in each task's token table.
-Left and right delimeters can be configured in case there is a conflict between a command needing to use the default delimeters (`{{` and `}}`)

 The value for the `default` can be a string or a function to be evaluated.